Domestic Facilities & Service

 CONCOR's business strategy for its domestic business growth can be summed up as under:-

 - CONCOR plans to become more flexible in the pricing of services.
 Road hauliers have strong leverage in varying their prices to suit fast changing market conditions.
 While CONCOR cannot match the road hauliers' flexibility in pricing, but the company can leverage its own strengths of being a rail service provider, as also a terminal/warehouse operator such that it has door service capability.
 It can also offer discounts on volumes, customer profile, cargo characteristics, container availability, empty flow patterns etc.

 - We also plan to reduce our empty return radio (ERR), in order to reduce the amount of unproductive haulage, and offer more competitive prices.

 - Need has been felt not only for customization of services, but also for the assets in service.
-Containers, terminals, warehouses, wagons etc. will be designed to customer requirements.
-The Company may also invite customer's stake holding (financial commitment) in the asset to be provided.
+Containers, terminals, warehouses, wagons etc. are designed to customer requirements and new fleet of containers and wagons are added time to time.

 - Over the past few years Container Corporation of India Limited (CONCOR) has been offering freight forwarders in India an opportunity to safely and speedily transport their cargo between major centres of production and consumption.
 CONCOR offers growth opportunity, in the form of 'Business Associates', to reputed freight forwarders/transport companies, with National/Regional network to integrate their services with CONCOR to be more competitive in a globalized economy.
 For which CONCOR has a Business Associate (BA) Policy.
 In order to enhance Business Opportunities/ market share and to develop new streams of traffic; CONCOR has revised its existing Business Associate Policy which is available on our website.